 Leaders often succumb to the temptation to make everything about them.
 It is about their goals, their career and their recognition.
-They become a selfish leader.
+They become selfish leaders.

 But God has called us to be a different type of leader.
 God has called us to be stewards of people.
 And rather than take from our team, He has called us to give ourselves to our team.
 He has called us to be generous leaders.
 But what does that look like?